michalzagrodzki/kubernetes-rag/frontend/README.md

 RAG Web API (FastAPI + Postgres)

 Retrieval-Augmented Generation (RAG) backend built with FastAPI.
-It ingests PDFs, chunks and embeds them into a Postgres/pgvector-backed table, and answers questions using OpenAI with both standard and streaming responses.
+It ingests PDFs, chunks and embeds them into a Postgres/pgvector-backed table, and answers questions using a local llama.cpp-compatible LLM with both standard and streaming responses.
 The service also persists ingestion metadata and chat history via SQLModel.

 Added Value